rue196/mths/README.md

 For larger K Use Chip.py and the chip compression pipeline to AVOID OVERFLOW on normal O(n) hardware.

 Else use small K like K=1.
+But chip compression should always be in use to avoid buffer overflow attacks.

+Encryption (?) that is lead up to the reader to decide....

 For compressed representations of typically large Polynomial operators like derivatives, ASCII, integrals, log, sin etc., Use Mobius logic gates.